interviewcrew/hub/prompt_plan.md

 1. On the AM Dashboard candidate cards (or a candidate detail view linked from the dashboard):
     - Implement API endpoints and UI buttons/actions for AMs to manually transition candidate statuses according to the flow in Section 4 of the spec.
 Examples:
         - For a 'New' candidate: "Review Resume" (moves to 'PendingAmReview').
-        - For 'PendingAmReview': "Approve Resume" (moves to 'ResumeApproved', set `currentInterviewStepId` to the first step of their pipeline), "Reject Resume" (moves to 'ResumeRejected').
+        - For 'PendingAmReview': "Approve Resume" (moves to 'ResumeApproved', set `currentInterviewStepId` to the first step of their position), "Reject Resume" (moves to 'ResumeRejected').
         - For 'ResumeApproved' (for a specific step): Display `schedulingLink` and `emailTemplate` from the `InterviewStep`.
 Add "Mark Invite Sent" button (moves to 'InviteSent' for that `currentInterviewStepId`).
         - (Other transitions like 'EvaluationRejected', 'PipelineCompleted' will be added after evaluation/transcription parts).
 2. The API endpoints (likely `PUT /api/candidates/[id]`) should handle the logic for updating `currentStatus` and `currentInterviewStepId` and potentially adding to `interviewHistory`.